Monopoles and Landau-Ginzburg Models II: Floer Homology: The Strict Cobordism Category

-The cobordism category $\Cob_s$ is said to be strict, because objects and morphisms are subject to certain constraints.
-Roughly speaking, each object of $\Cob_s$ is a 3-manifold $(Y,\partial Y)$ with torus boundary together with a choice of cylindrical metric $g_Y$ and boundary data $(g_\Sigma, \lambda, \mu)$.
-A morphism of $\Cob_s$ is a manifold with corners
+To any boundary datum $\fd$ on $\Sigma$ is associated with a strict cobordism category $\Cob_s(\Sigma,\fd)$.
+It is called strict, because objects and morphisms are subject to certain constraints.
+Roughly speaking, each object of $\Cob_s$ is a 3-manifold $Y$ with $\partial Y\cong \Sigma$, together with a choice of a cylindrical metric $g_Y$ and a closed 2-form $\omega$ compatible with $\fd$.
+A morphism of $\Cob_s$ is a 4-manifold with corners, equipped again with a suitable closed 2-form:

-together with some coherence conditions on boundary data $(g_{\Sigma_i}, \lambda_i, \mu_i)$.
-The restriction of a strict cobordism between boundaries is required to be a product, so $W=[-1,1]_t\times \Sigma_1$ and $\Sigma_1=\Sigma_2$.
-Some of these constraints might be circumvented in the future by looking at the Seiberg-Witten moduli spaces on 4-manifolds with more complicated geometry.
-For now, we restrict attention to this smaller category $\Cob_s$ for the sake of simplicity.

-Subsection \ref{Subsec3.1} and \ref{Subsec3.2} are devoted to the definition of $\Cob_s$.
-Once this is done, we will continue to set up the configuration spaces on $\hy$ and $\hx$ respectively in Subsection \ref{Subsec9.3}.
+The restriction of this cobordism between boundaries has to be a product, so $W=[-1,1]_t\times \Sigma$.
+Some of these constraints on objects and morphisms might be dropped in the future by looking at the Seiberg-Witten moduli spaces on 4-manifolds with more complicated geometry.
+But for now we restrict attention to this smaller category $\Cob_s$ for the sake of simplicity.
+Subsection \ref{Subsec3.1} and \ref{Subsec3.2} below are devoted to the precise definition of $\Cob_s$.
+Once this is done, the configuration spaces on the completed manifolds $\hy$ and $\hx$ will be introduced in Subsection \ref{Subsec9.3}.